 In the interest of safety and reducing contact points, you might want to bring your own food, snacks and water.
 We always stash a sandwich and some snack in our pockets anyway to save money at the ski lodges.
 Now you can do it to reduce contact.
 This is also a good year to get lodging with your own kitchen.
 That way you can cook more meals in and avoid restaurants when off the mountain.
 You may end up saving money too, which is a nice bonus.

-Enhanced Cleaning - As we’ve seen with theme parks and restaurants, ski resorts are implementing enhanced cleaning and disinfecting.
+Enhanced Cleaning - As we’ve seen with theme parks and restaurants, ski resorts have implemented enhanced cleaning and disinfecting.
 The gondola cabins are disinfected daily.
-Employees will frequently clean and disinfect all high-touch surfaces (such as railings).
+Employees are frequently cleaning and disinfecting all high-touch surfaces (such as railings).

 Ski School Protocols - Expect fewer ski school options and smaller class sizes this year.
 Full-day group lessons may not be available at your resort.
 Lesson sizes are limited and lessons for toddlers and preschoolers will be even further limited.
-Expect more details are to come as the resorts determine the safest way to make this hoppen.
 All participants are expected to do a pre-screen for COVID-19 symptoms prior to arriving at the mountain.
 Instructors also undergo daily health screening.
 Reduce exposure to others by taking a family lesson together.

 We always recommend making advance lesson reservations to save money and to ensure availability.
 But this year it’s required.
 Purchase all ski lessons in advance — no walk-up, day-of lessons are available.